rpmuller/ePubs/WP1.md

 The treatise _On the Heavens_ sets forth a pleasant and simple theory.
-Things below the moon are subject to generation and decay; from the moon upwards, everything is ungenerated and indestnictible.The earth, which is spherical, is at the centre of the universe.
+Things below the moon are subject to generation and decay; from the moon upwards, everything is ungenerated and indestructible.
+The earth, which is spherical, is at the center of the universe.
 In the sublunary sphere, everything is composed of the four elements, earth, water, air, and fire; but there is a fifth element, of which the heavenly bodies are composed.
 The natural movement of the terrestrial elements